chenhuiyeh/TimeTable-Android-App/README.md

 A timetable/scheduling app paired with a todo list for students

 ## OverView
+A timetable app implemented with Android's architecture components using MVVM design pattern.

+## Installing
+Simply clone this repo and open it in Android Studio

+## User Interface

 ### menu to navigate throughout the app
 ![alt text](https://github.com/chenhuiyeh/TimeTable-Android-App/blob/master/wiki-images/Screenshot_1545869706.png)